kred/hiraco/algorithm.md

 pixel_value -= pedestal;
 ```

-#### Step 2: FFTW Wiener Deconvolution
+#### Step 2: FFTW Wiener Deconvolution (Optional/Experimental Stage)
 Sensor-shift merging inherently introduces a localized low-pass convolution (a mild blur known as the Point Spread Function or PSF).
-We counteract this aggressively.
-Using `FFTW3`, the image domain is transposed into frequency maps.
+To counteract this, `FFTW3` can transpose the image domain into frequency maps.
-- A **Wiener filter** algorithm is processed over these frequencies.
+- An experimental **Wiener filter** algorithm is processed over these frequencies.
 - Modulated against a calculated Signal-to-Noise Ratio (SNR), the algorithm reverses the overlapping blur, retrieving distinct physical limits inside the sensor's sub-pixels.
 - The frequencies are linearly restored to image matrices (Inverse FFT).

+*Why this is disabled by default*: While mathematically sound for perfect data, practical high-resolution `.ORF` composites frequently contain micro-misalignments in their multi-shot construction.
+A harsh deconvolution forces these phase-shifted CFA limits to clash, heavily over-amplifying sub-pixel structures which manifest visually as severe maze, zipper, or cross-hatch stippling artifacts across fine contrasting edges (e.g., distant branches against a sky).
+Advanced wavelet filtering (Step 3) achieves superior, artifact-free micro-contrast enhancement for general output.

 #### Step 3: À Trous Wavelet Multi-Scale Lifting
 To restore micro-contrast and local fidelity: